 How to Prevent Mint Leaves Turning Black from Poor Drainage and Overwatering?

-The following are few ways to avoid poor drainage and overwatering of your mint plant, so that you can prevent black spots on mint leaves:
+The following are a few ways to avoid poor drainage and overwatering of your mint plant so that you can prevent black spots on mint leaves:

 Tip #1: Water Your Mint Plant Less

 - The first step is to pick and remove any bad leaves that have turned black or brown from the plant.